nspcc-dev/neofs-s3-gw/docs/authmate.md

 ## Issuance of a secret

-To issue a secret means to create a Bearer and, optionally, Session tokens and put them as an object into a container on the NeoFS network.
+To issue a secret means to create Bearer and, optionally, Session tokens and put them as an object into a container on the NeoFS network.

 ### CLI parameters

 **Required parameters:**
-* `--wallet` - a path to a wallet `.json` file.
+* `--wallet` is a path to a wallet `.json` file.
 You can provide a passphrase to decrypt a wallet via environment variable `AUTHMATE_WALLET_PASSPHRASE`, or you will be asked to enter a passphrase interactively.
 You can also specify an account address to use from a wallet using the `--address` parameter.
-* `--peer` - address of a NeoFS peer to connect to
+* `--peer` is an address of a NeoFS peer to connect to
-* `--gate-public-key` --  public `secp256r1` 33-byte short key of a gate (use flags repeatedly for multiple gates).
+* `--gate-public-key` is a public `secp256r1` 33-byte short key of a gate (use flags repeatedly for multiple gates).
 The tokens are encrypted by a set of gateway keys, so you need to pass them as well.

 You can issue a secret using the parameters above only.
 The tool will
 1. create a new container
    1. without a friendly name
-   2. with ACL `0x3c8c8cce` - all operations are forbidden for `OTHERS` and `BEARER` user groups, except for `GET`
+   2. with ACL `0x3c8c8cce` -- all operations are forbidden for `OTHERS` and `BEARER` user groups, except for `GET`
    3. with policy `REP 2 IN X CBF 3 SELECT 2 FROM * AS X`
 2. put bearer and session tokens with default rules (details in [Bearer tokens](#Bearer tokens) and [Session tokens](#Session tokens))